-In this section, you create a set of plots that show the behavior of your vehicle assembly and then review how the modal flexibility of the lower control arm affects the overall dynamics of the vehicle.
+In this section, you create a set of plots that show the behavior of your vehicle assembly and then review how the lower control arm representation affects the overall dynamics of the vehicle.

 - 1. Launch Adams PostProcessor. - 2.
 From the Plot menu, select Create Plots. - 3.
 Fill in the dialog box as shown next, and then select OK.